 The taste of the spicy Italian sausage really comes through in this homey, hearty soup, as do each of the other individual flavors and textures.
 Unlike so many bean soups, this soup is not a thick “porridge.”
 The broth is light and refreshing, with only a bit of the tender, toothsome beans mashed at the end to give the soup a luscious body.

 NOTE You must hydrate the beans before making the soup.
 You can choose the 8-24 hour method or 2-hour method.

-1 pound dried cannellini beans, rinsed (2½ cups) (makes 4 cups cooked beans)
+1 pound dried cannellini or royal corona beans, rinsed (2½ cups) (makes 4 cups cooked beans)

 2 tablespoons extra-virgin olive oil